 \subsection{B. $J_{1y}=0.65$ and $J_{1y}=0.40$}

-We consider significantly large anisotropy regions, say $J_{1y}$=0.65 and 0.4.
-It is shown the VBS-stripe transition is still first-order, clearly signaled by the behavior of $\langle M^{\rm stripe}_z \rangle$.
-For $\ave{D_x}^2$, their peak will gradually become narrow with system size increasing, consistent with a first-order transition.
-Compared with $J_{1y}=0.95$, the peak of $\ave{D_x}^2$ for $J_{1y}$=0.65 and 0.4 on $16\times 16$ are much broader.
-This indicates the transition is not as strong as that of $J_{1y}=0.95$.
-By comparing the $\ave{D_x}^2$ peak broadness on $16\times 16$ for $J_{1y}=0.95$, 0.65 and 0.4, it seems with $J_{1y}$ decreasing, the transition will get gradually weaker.
+We consider large anisotropy regions corresponding to say $J_{1y}$=0.65 and 0.4.
+It is seen that the VBS--stripe transition is still of first order, as clearly signaled by the behavior of $\langle M^{\rm stripe}_z \rangle$.
+For $\ave{D_x}^2$, the peak gradually becomes narrower as the system size increases, which is consistent with a first-order transition.
+Compared with the case for $J_{1y}=0.95$, the peaks of $\ave{D_x}^2$ for $J_{1y}$=0.65 and 0.4 on the $16\times 16$ lattice are much broader.
+This indicates that the transition is not as strong as that for $J_{1y}=0.95$.
+A comparison of the broadness of the $\ave{D_x}^2$ peak on the $16\times 16$ lattice for $J_{1y}=0.95$, 0.65, and 0.4 suggests that with $J_{1y}$ decreasing, the transition becomes gradually weaker.